jakep72/acoustipy/docs/Theory/DB_Model.md

-The Delaney-Bazley model is an empirical, one parameter parameter model reliant on the static airflow resistivity $(\sigma)$ of the porous material.
+The Delaney-Bazley model is an empirical, one parameter model consisting of the static airflow resistivity $(\sigma)$ of the porous material.

 The equations for the complex characteristic impedance $(Z_{c})$ and wavenumber $(k_{c})$ can be found below: